Pyloric StenosisSkip to the navigation

 A baby with pyloric stenosis may:

-Have a full, swollen upper belly after a
+- Have a full, swollen upper belly after a feeding.

 Your baby likely will be ready to go home within 2 days after surgery.
 Being involved in your baby's care while he or she is in the hospital may help you feel more comfortable when you take your baby home.
 Talk with the doctor about how to feed your baby and what to expect.
 It's normal to feel nervous, but don't be afraid to hold and handle your baby.